 The week includes many cultural events you will enjoy.
 You will listen to live music, enjoy nice parties and watch a movie.
 Moreover, you will have the opportunity to present your culture to the other participants and to the inhabitants of Ilmenau as well as getting to know Ilmenau and the surroundings.

-Location: Campus TU Ilmenau
+Where: Campus TU Ilmenau

 Right after the Opening Ceremony, you will have the chance to experience a unique concert at an exclusive location.
 The band project ‘Banda Internationale’ will turn the Ilmenau City Park into a natural concert hall.
 Enjoy a wonderful live performance and an outstanding light show.

-Location: Ilmenau City Park
+Where: Ilmenau City Park

 World Food Festival

 Taste the world: An exciting journey through Earth’s cultures with plenty of tasty delicacies, traditional songs and dances – this is the World Food Festival.
 Meet interesting people from all over the world and dive deep into the culture of other countries.

 The ISWI World Food Festival invites you to present your country through regional costumes, pictures, traditional dishes, recipes, national music, dances etc. An exciting journey is awaiting you!
 Visual, musical and culinary impressions will merge together to create a unique experience.There will also be creative stations where you can screen-print t-shirts, make buttons or play games.
 We look forward to seeing you!